 Fourth Grade Curriculum

-The objective of the reading program is to promote a love of the English language and its effective use in both oral and written form.
-The core of the language arts program focuses on three novels during the year: Shiloh, In the Year of the Boar and Jackie Robinson, and The Phantom Tollbooth.
-Story elements of character, setting, plot, conflict, point of view and theme are examined.
-Students gain a greater understanding of their reading material and an awareness of character development while enhancing their listening and speaking skills through structured discussions, written responses, films and drama.
+In Fourth grade, the reading program promotes a love of the English language and its effective use in both oral and written form.
+Story elements of character, setting, plot, conflict, point of view, and theme are examined.
+Students gain a greater understanding of their reading material and an awareness of character development while enhancing their listening and speaking skills through structured discussions, written responses, films, and drama.
 Connections to St. John’s traits for success are examined in detail.
-In addition, fourth graders are expected to develop a respect for the values of the written word by reading nightly for at least 20 minutes.
-In addition to the three novels studied in class, students are to read four novels and present book reports in various forms of media.

-Spelling is taught through direct instruction and daily practice and provides an eclectic approach to word study.
-Spellwell Book Cc and D provide a multitude of exercises where the students not only learn how to spell the spelling words, but understanding their meanings.
-Bi-weekly spelling packets provide word study to guide students in daily practice.
-Bi-weekly tests evaluate students’ mastery of the spelling patterns and comprehension.
+Spelling/Vocabulary/Grammar: Spelling is taught through direct instruction and daily practice and provides an eclectic approach to word study.
+Bi-weekly spelling provides word study to guide students and Bi-weekly tests evaluate students’ mastery of the spelling patterns and comprehension.
 In between, students study vocabulary gleaned from novels and curriculum; students are assessed

-Vocabulary is studied and assessed in reading; Throughout the year, grammar is taught through direct instruction and practice 1 to 2 days per week to build a fund of skills and knowledge of structure.
+Vocabulary is studied and assessed in reading; Throughout the year, grammar is taught through direct instruction and practice 1 to 2 days per week to build a foundation of skills and knowledge of structure.
 Grammar and punctuation are also taught and reinforced from daily writing assignments.
-This integrated approach provides the primary means for instruction, practice and assessment, which drives instruction, during the latter months of the school year.
+This integrated approach provides the primary means for instruction, practice, and assessment, which drives instruction, during the latter months of the school year.
 Most fourth graders are independent on the keyboard and use word processing tools to develop their spelling and grammar skills while in the process of authentic writing.
-Spell Check and Grammar Check are effective skill building programs that help students apply to their own writing, the skills taught in isolated lessons.
+Spell Check and Grammar Check are effective skill-building programs that help students apply to their own writing, the skills taught in isolated lessons.

 The concepts that are covered in fourth grade are numeration, operations, number facts, order relations, and number systems; measures and measurements; geometry and spatial sense; functions, patterns, and sequences; algebra and uses of variables; and, algorithms and procedures.